WRC decision FAQs

 WRC decision

-Under what regulations are destructive fishing methods being restricted?
+Under what regulations are destructive fishing methods being restricted in the WRC Coastal Plan?

 October 21, 2025 The new rule is being introduced under the Resource Management Act 1991 (RMA), which gives councils powers to manage activities that damage the seabed and threaten indigenous biodiversity.